pollination/pollination-docs/rhino-plugin/pollination-commands/po_addsitecontext.md

-# PO\_AddSiteContext
+# PO_AddSiteContext

 ![](../../.gitbook/assets/PO_AddSiteContext.gif)

-This command will add selected planer surfaces as site contexts to honeybee model.
+This command will add selected planer surfaces as site contexts to model.